-The Get-WindowsErrorReporting cmdlet retrieves the Windows Error Reporting (WER) status for the server.
+The Get-WindowsErrorReporting cmdlet gets the Windows Error Reporting (WER) status for the server.

 Windows Error Reporting is a flexible feedback infrastructure that gathers information about hardware and software problems, reports the information to Microsoft, and provides users with any available solutions.
 Windows Error Reporting generates reports in response to system events, such as application crashes or kernel faults.

 Use Enable-WindowsErrorReporting to enable Windows Error Reporting.
 After you enable it, WER sends information about application failures to Microsoft.
 Use Disable-WindowsErrorReporting to disable WER.

 This cmdlet supports the common parameters: -Verbose, -Debug, -ErrorAction, -ErrorVariable, -OutBuffer, and -OutVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/p/?LinkID=113216).

 The input type is the type of the objects that you can pipe to the cmdlet.